 Things to do

 - Hiking in Crystal Pools Nature Reserve, there is a nice 2-3 hours return hike to the falls and natural pools, 8km walk.
-Need to book beforehand.
-Opened from November to April, sunrise to sunset.
+Open from November to April, sunrise to sunset.
 Entrance ZAR60 per person.

 - Whale watching in Hermanus, season from August to December, the peak season October – November when Southern-right whales are in the area.
-Outside the season you still can be lucky and spot dolphins, seals, sharks.
+Usually, you see many seals and occasional penguins in the water as well during the tour.

 Gordon’s Bay drive

 The first part of the drive from Muizenberg to Gordon’s Bay is not that spectacular though you drive between sand dunes for some time.
-From Gordon’s Bay on you’re back on the scenic coastal road with many view points and some great and usually empty beaches.
-When stop at a view point near Gordon’s Bay look out for seals there are usually some in the water close to the shore.
+From Gordon’s Bay on you’re back on the scenic coastal road with many viewpoints and some great and usually empty beaches.
+When you stop at a viewpoint near Gordon’s Bay lookout for seals there are usually some in the water close to the shore.